david-jones10/eigen_highlights/README.md

 <h2>Cross paragraph highlighting</h2>
 <p> <code>window.getSelection()</code> gives the text highlighted, but not any interceding html tags.
 The simple <code>text.replace()</code> does not deal with these - meaning cross paragraph highlights do not remain on page (although they do appear in the snippets panel). </p>
 <p><b>Potential solution:</b> RegEx to identify html tags, if found then close the span in first paragraph, reopen in next paragraph (as well as the pre/suffix spans) to highlight.
-This may need further consideration for highlighting across 2 or more paragraph/other html tags</p>
+This may need further consideration for highlighting across 2 or more paragraph/other html tags.
+I did play with <a href='https://www.npmjs.com/package/xpath-range'>xpath-range</a> which looked promising - giving the xpath of the start and end of selection, but I didn't find a clean way of parsing the selection in the range and converting in the html content string.</p>

 <br />